by Louis Bertini, MPSE

 In a previous article, I discussed my appearance last May, along with representatives of other entertainment industry unions, at a career day panel held at the Museum of the Moving Image in Queens, New York, sponsored by the Mayor’s Office of Film, Theatre and Broadcasting.
 I was representing the Editors Guild, and the panel was attended mostly by young people interested in pursuing a career in film and television––and eager to question working professionals about the different ways of breaking into the business.

-The benefits of union membership were discussed: labor representation, the retirement plan and health insurance.
+The benefits of union membership were discussed: labor representation, the retirement plan, and health insurance.
 A woman who had been having difficulty buying into a health care plan asked whether it was only possible to receive health insurance by joining a union.
 I responded that active union membership is the only way for freelancers to receive health insurance paid for by their employer.
 In fact, she probably should have known about this florida health insurance marketplace or one in her location, as this is a perfect way to find the perfect policy no matter what you do or where you come from.

 But the way she asked the question had a note of despair that continued to bother me long after the event was over.
 I began to wonder, how difficult it really is for individuals to purchase health insurance on their own?
 What kind of insurance plans are available?
 How comprehensive are they?
 How much do they cost?
 Are religion-based families able to access catholic medical insurance?

 Eastern Region members may remember that I was previously a Trustee of the New York Welfare Plan before its merger into the Hollywood Plan, so I have had experience with this subject.
 But I had spent that time overseeing a Plan that was organized, well funded and rich in benefits.
 I never had to step into the “outside world” in search of health insurance; especially in these times, when the health care industry seems to exist in a constant state of crisis.
 I contacted some of the major insurance companies in New York State––Blue Cross, Blue Shield, Aetna––and found some eye-opening answers.